frankfan007/thunder-trader/README.md

 > * make -j8
 > * make install

-Then set the nginx conf file like [nginx.example.conf](./nginx.example.conf).
+Then set the nginx conf /path/to/openresty/install/nginx/conf/nginx.conf file like [nginx.example.conf](./nginx.example.conf).

 The main point is:

-* thunder-trader handler
+* thunder-trader interface

-Note that the variable **thunder_trader_port** indicates the port of thunder-trader, which is configured in thunder-trader.conf by default of 8800.
+Our browser uses jQuery to communicate with this interface.

 ```
-location /thunder-trader{
+location /thunder-trader {
     default_type application/json;
     content_by_lua '
         local bit = require("bit")